 Planning Seasons: February, August, and December

-Planning for the upcoming season should generally take place a month before your previous seasonal crops are finished producing.
+Setting up a greenhouse planting schedule to plan for the upcoming season should generally take place a month before your previous seasonal crops are finished producing.
 This gives you ample time to plan, order, and organize all your seeds.
 In Colorado (and all other states in zones 4-5) February, August, and December are the best times to plan for your upcoming seasonal crops.
 However, regardless of what zone you’re in, some of the major priorities at hand are soil amendment, preparing for pest mitigation, bed design, and moving seasonal plants.

-Before diving into the Growing Dome Planting Schedule, soil amendment always takes first priority, as none of your crops will grow if the soil is spent.
+Before diving into the Growing Dome Greenhouse Planting Schedule, soil amendment always takes first priority, as none of your crops will grow if the soil is spent.
 Growing year-round in a Growing Dome will make your soil especially prone to nutrient deficiency.
 If you have not changed or amended your soil at all within the last year, dig around in various parts of your garden beds and look at the quality of the soil.
 Please refer to our articles on soil amendment and soil composition for more detailed information on caring for your soil.